okteto/okteto/README.md

 ## Roadmap and Contributions

-Okteto is written in Go under the [Apache 2.0 license](LICENSE) - contributions are welcomed whether that means providing feedback, testing existing and new feature or hacking on the source.
+Okteto is written in Go under the [Apache 2.0 license](LICENSE) - contributions are welcomed whether that means providing feedback, testing a new feature, or hacking on the source.

 ### How do I become a contributor?